LooksRare/sdk-v2/doc/interfaces/types.BatchTransferItem.md

 [types](../modules/types.md).BatchTransferItem

-Item structure used for batc transfer
+Item structure used for batch transfers

 **`See`**